Home » Insights » Indigo Tree at WordCamp Manchester

 1st November 2016 in Web Development

-The team recently attended WordCamp Manchester 2016, a great event attended by about 200 other developers.
+The team recently attended WordCamp Manchester 2016, a highly regarded event that drew approximately 200 other developers.
 It was great to meet and network with other professionals in the field, and we particularly benefited from some new ideas and fresh perspectives that we heard.

 Wordpress Coding Standards

-These standards, available from Wordpress and called “Wordpress The Right Way” are designed to help us meet some baseline standards for development.
-Although these are currently aimed at Core contributors, there is some talk about these standards being rolled out for theme development.
+These standards, available from WordPress and referred to as “WordPress The Right Way,” are designed to help us meet some baseline standards for development.
+Although these are currently aimed at Core contributors, there is some discussion about rolling out these standards for theme development.

 The aims of the Standards are: